-- To serve as a learning laboratory dedicated to reflecting state-of-the-art practices in working with children and families. - To serve as a resource to others, Berkley enrolls children of UMKC employees, students, and the Greater Kansas City community. - Create an environment of cooperation and collaboration to enhance the process of learning and working together. - The teachers learn the needs of individual children and plan for the successful fulfillment of those needs. - Develop strong relationships among children, families, teachers, and their environment. - Create opportunities for exploration, interaction and experimentation with peers and adults.
+- To serve as a learning laboratory dedicated to reflecting state-of-the-art practices in working with children and families. - To serve as a resource to others, Berkley enrolls children of UMKC employees, students, and the Greater Kansas City community. - Create an environment of cooperation and collaboration to enhance the process of learning, working together and action research. - The teachers learn the needs of individual children and plan for the successful fulfillment of those needs. - Develop strong relationships among children, families, teachers, and their environment. - Create opportunities for exploration, interaction and experimentation with peers and adults.